groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/signing/signing-archive-documents.md

 linkTitle: ✎ Archives
 weight: 20
 description: "This article shows how to sign documents in batch mode within the archive files with one or multiple electronic signatures"
-keywords: ZIP archive, TAR archive, 7z archive
+keywords: ZIP archive, TAR archive, 7z archive, GZIP archive and LZ archive
 productName: GroupDocs.Signature for .NET
 hideChildren: False
+toc: True
 structuredData:
     showOrganization: True
     application: